 Thank you for considering SUNY Orange as your next academic home.
-We appreciate that you are willing to place your academic future in the capable hands of our faculty, staff and administration.
+As we emerge from an unprecedented time in our nation's history, we appreciate that you are willing to place your academic future in the capable hands of our faculty, staff and administration.
 You have my promise that we'll continue to do our very best to deliver the same robust academic experience that has been a hallmark of the College for more than 70 years.

-As you read more about the College on these digital pages, you will find a wide selection of degree programs, grouped into academic communities to help you match your skills and interests to field of study.
-You will also learn about the broad framework of student services we've established to support you and your success.
+As you read more about the College on these digital pages, you will find a wide selection of degree programs that match your skills and interests, as well as a broad framework of student services available to help us support you.